 Based on these guidelines and the current regulations of the State of Brandenburg, please take not of the following information for employees, which will be updated as required:

 In case of an infection or a well-founded suspicion of infection with COVID-19, employees are under obligation to inform their employer.
-Please be sure to inform your supervisor and the Human Resources and Legal Affairs Division immediately.
+Please be sure to inform your supervisor and the Division of Human Resources and Legal Affairs immediately.

-Please make sure to call your doctor’s officebefore a visit if you suspect an infection with the coronavirus so that you do not come into contact with other sick people.
-Until you receive the test result, you will need to immediately quarantine at home and must avoid any further contact with other employees.
+Please make sure to call your doctor’s office before a visit if you suspect an infection with the coronavirus (e.g. after a positive rapid test or COVID-19 symptoms) so that you do not come into contact with other sick people when you visit.
+Until you receive the PCR test results, you will need to immediately quarantine at home and strictly avoid any further contact with other employees.

 Employees that are infected with the virus are generally considered as unfit for work/duty.
 In this regard and especially concerning salaries or remunerations, the coronavirus will not be handled differently from any other illness.

-If you are verifiably infected with the coronavirus, please also report this to the university using the e-mail address corona-beschaeftigteuni-potsdamde.
+If you are verifiably infected with the coronavirus, please report this to your supervisor first and then to the university using the e-mail address corona-beschaeftigteuuni-potsdampde.

 It is important to identify any persons who came into direct contact with the person that is possibly infected.
 Should the suspicion of infection be confirmed, the names of these contacts will have to be communicated to the health authority.

-Information on how to proceed in case of suspected cases of coronavirus infection among students can be found under "Contact options and obligation to report coronavirus infections" on the following page.
+For information on how to proceed in the event of a suspected case of coronavirus infection among students, please refer to the item "Contact information and obligation to report an infection with coronavirus" on the following page.

-Employees who (regardless of travel) have had personal contact with a person who has been tested positive by a laboratory for the SARS-CoV-2 virus, please report immediately and regardless of symptoms to the health authority responsible for you.
+Employees who (regardless of travel) have had personal contact with a person who has tested positive for the SARS-CoV-2 virus according to a laboratory: please report immediately and regardless of symptoms to the health authority responsible for you.
 You can find your local health authority here.

 In addition, immediately call a doctor's office or the medical on-call service at 116 117.

-Please also be sure to inform your supervisor, so that your information can immediately be forwarded to the Human Resources and Legal Affairs Division.
+Please also be sure to inform your supervisor so that appropriate measures can be taken to protect any colleagues who may have been contacted.

-Affected employees are currently being treated as unfit for work or duty and maynot come back to work until a possible infection with the coronavirus has been clarified.
-Please also discuss the possibilities of working from home/telework or other flexible solutions for you place of work with your supervisor.
+Affected employees must not come back to work until a possible infection with the coronavirus has been clarified.
+Please discuss the possibilities of working from home/telework, or other flexible solutions for you place of work with your supervisor.
 The supervisors are authorized to make appropriate arrangements with you.

-If you are not allowed to work at the University of Potsdam due to an official order by the health authorities or your department, this does not affect your continued payment of remuneration/salary.
+If you are not allowed to work at the University of Potsdam due to an official order by the health authorities or your department, the rules of item 3 – Quarantine order – will apply.